esentri/domainlifecycles/getting-started/scenario/c3_product.md

 Notice how the `AggregateRootBase` is a generic class?
 It expects you to provide the ID of your class, which has to implement the `Identity` interface.
 For sake of simplicity, you can just define it as a local record in your `Product` class.
 Last but not least, for every entity you define with the DLC framework, you need it to accept a `concurrencyVersion` for initializing.
+The `concurrencyVersion` builds the foundation for optimistic locking and is necessary for DLC to work.
 More on `concurrencyVersion` can be found [here](../../types/src/main/java/io/domainlifecycles/domain/types/internal/ConcurrencySafe.java)

 ---